 Do you accept 2nd year entry students?

 We do consider applicants who have successfully completed their first year at another institution and are progressing at a 2:1 level, but entry into the second year is not always possible as courses often differ.
 We would need to see a full transcript and the student would have to meet the current A-level (or equivalent) entry requirements for the programme.
-Any advanced entry applications must be made through UCAS before the 15th of January.

 Do you accept students who are re-taking their A-levels?